smartmirror-dyl/dlekdud2502.github.io/_posts/2022-07-01-DEG-Analysis-with-limma.md

 ```
 ![Figure 04. limma_res](../assets/posts/220701_result1.jpg)

-+ logFC: The proportion of expression of a gene in the test group compared to the control group.
++ logFC : The proportion of expression of a gene in the test group compared to the control group.
 The base is 2.
 	ex) logFC = 1 means that expression of gene X is twice higher in Survive group than in Dead group.
 	if logFC is a negative value, it means that gene X is underexpressed in the test group.
 - adj.P.Val : FDR (False Discovery Rate)